KaliedaRik/Scrawl-canvas/docs/reference/repo-structure.md

 + `docs/docco.css`

 #### Building: Showdown
-A set of more general reference documentation pages lives in the `docs/reference` folder.
+The Developer Runbook page files live in the `docs/reference` folder.
 These are written in (simple) `.md` markdown files.
 We use [Showdown](https://showdownjs.com/docs/) to convert these files into `.html` documents which live in the same folder.
 Running the `yarn build-showdown` command (also invoked when running `yarn build`) generates the `.html` files.

-Files specific to the general reference documentation toolchain:
+Files specific to the Developer Runbook toolchain:

 + `scripts/build-reference-docs.mjs`
 + `docs/reference/*`